Secured-Finance/dione/README.md

 Staking mechanism would encourage node operators to behave correctly as well as malicious nodes would lose their stakes.
 In order to run Dione node the operator has to stake at least 10,000 DIONE tokens.

-Total supply of DIONE tokens is 2,000,000.
+Initial supply of DIONE tokens is 2,000,000.
 By that the maximum amount of nodes participating in Dione is limited to 200 at the initial start of Dione network.
 30% of DIONE tokens would be allocated to Secured Finance team.
+On every block Dione miners would get 50 DIONE tokens as the mining reward.

 Governance mechanism would take place on [snapshot.page](https://snapshot.page/#/).
 The main application of governance descision is around required amount of DIONE tokens to stake in order to run Dione node.
 Additional governance descision could be proposed by DIONE token holders among the way.